FusionAuth/fusionauth-site/.github/pull_request_template.md

 #### Example App

 - [ ] If there is an example app, add it to to astro/src/content/json/exampleapps.json
+- [ ] Use appropriate FusionAuth SDK for any connection with FusionAuth
+- [ ] Use the Download.astro widget if running FusionAuth
-- [ ] Add a kickstart file, ensure example app runs with kickstart
+- [ ] Add a kickstart file to the kickstart repo, ensure example app runs with kickstart
-- [ ] Use the Download widget
 - [ ] Add a README to the example app repo
+- [ ] Repo has appropriate tags and permissions
+- [ ] No kickstart in the example app repo
+- [ ] No Dockerfile in the example app repo

 #### Blog Post